RichardDorian/SunshineVirtualDisplay/README.md

 # Sunshine Virtual Display

 Those two scripts add the possibility to make [Sunshine](https://github.com/LizardByte/Sunshine) set the right resolution, refresh rate and HDR settings on a virtual display, matching the client screen.
 You can use any virtual display driver but [the one](https://github.com/itsmikethetech/Virtual-Display-Driver) made by [@itsmikethetech](https://github.com/itsmikethetech) is recommended.
-This script is executed by Sunshine before a session is started.
-The actions executed by the scripts are reverted when the session is ended.
+The scripts are executed by Sunshine before a session starts.
+The actions executed by the scripts are reverted when the session ends.
 The scripts only enable the screen when a session is in progress, making impossible to interact with the virtual screen when using your computer normally.

 > [!IMPORTANT]
 > I experienced a lot of issues with HDR (especially regarding calibration).
 I recommend disabling HDR for a best (and more consistent) experience.
 If you find a way to make it work, please let me know.